Websites · Myotherapy

 How we build websites for myotherapy clinics.

-Same four-part build every clinic gets, sharpened for myotherapy.
+Same four part build every clinic gets, sharpened for myotherapy.

-Build the site condition-first, with a clear comparison.
+Build the site condition first, with a clear comparison.

 We rebuild the navigation around what patients actually search: chronic shoulder pain, headaches and migraines, jaw and TMJ, repetitive strain, sports injuries.
 Each condition gets its own page that explains how a myotherapist would assess and treat it.
-We add a clear myotherapy versus remedial massage explainer somewhere visible, because the patient needs the answer before they'll book.
+We add a clear myotherapy versus remedial-massage explainer somewhere visible, because the patient needs the answer before they'll book.

 Give the techniques their own pages.

 Dry needling, trigger point therapy, myofascial release, cupping where appropriate.
 Each gets its own page that explains the technique, when it's used, and what the patient can expect.
-These pages rank for technique-led searches and convert at a higher rate than buried services lists.
+These pages rank for technique led searches and convert at a higher rate than buried services lists.
 They also reassure the patient who's specifically looking for someone qualified in dry needling.

 Make HICAPS and health funds unmissable.

 Health fund rebatability is a real booking driver for myotherapy.
-We list the funds you claim through, show the HICAPS logo on the booking page, and explain on the fees page what the standard out-of-pocket cost looks like for the main funds.
+We list the funds you claim through, show the HICAPS logo on the booking page, and explain on the fees page what the standard out of pocket cost looks like for the main funds.
 The patient knows in five seconds whether you're set up for them.

 Make the booking visible everywhere.